pedvide/simetuc/README.rst

 works with Windows (64/32 bits), Linux (64/32 bits) and Mac (64 bits).

-After installing Anaconda execute the following commands at the command prompt (cmd.exe for Windows, shell for Linux and Mac):
+After installing Anaconda execute the following commands at the command prompt (Use "Anaconda Prompt" for Windows, shell for Linux and Mac):

 ::